Code-Institute-Submissions/Pyleks-milestone4/README.md

 | Bag Page     | Did not scale with devices, so remade the displaying of information. | Fixed |

 ### W3 CSS Validator
-Found no issues during check
+Found no issues during check.

 ### JS Hint
 Was informed I ran wrong version fo JS, so changed to ES6.